AK-Vitae/Java-Practice/src/projects/littlesearchengine/README.md

 ## Project Classes

-This project includes several classes.
+This project includes two classes.

 Following is a high level description of each class (more information available in the respective .java file):

+**Occurrence**: This class encapsulates an occurrence of a keyword in a document.

+**LittleSearchEngine**: This class builds an index of keywords.